-If a child - or their parent / carer - makes a disclosure regarding abuse or neglect, the member of staff or volunteer should follow the school/setting's procedures.
-Whilst employees and volunteers need to be aware of the need to listen to and support children and young people, they must also understand the importance of not promising a child or parent/carer that they will keep secrets that relate in any way to the safety or well-being of any individual but should give reassurance that the information will be treated sensitively.
+If a child - or their parent / carer - makes a disclosure regarding abuse or neglect, the member of staff or volunteer must always take any such concerns seriously and follow the school's procedures.
+Whilst staff and volunteers need to be aware of the need to listen to and support children and young people, they must also understand the importance of not promising a child or parent/carer that they will keep secrets that relate in any way to the safety or well-being of any individual but should give reassurance that the information will be treated sensitively.

-If a member of staff or volunteer is in any doubt about whether to share information or keep it confidential he or she should seek guidance from the Designated Safeguarding Lead.
+If a member of staff or volunteer is in any doubt about whether to share information or keep it confidential, he or she should seek guidance from the Designated Safeguarding Lead.
 Any media or legal enquiries should be passed to senior management.

-Additionally, concerns and allegations about adults should be treated as confidential and passed to the Headteacher or Principal (or the Chair of Governors, Board of Trustees,
+Additionally, concerns and allegations about adults should be treated as confidential and passed to the Executive Headteacher (or the Chair of Governors or LADO if the concerns are about the Executive Headteacher) without delay.